 But a deep dive into Berkshire Hathaway's equity holdings reveals a more complicated picture.

-Berkshire Hathaway held positions in 48 separate stocks as of March 31, according to regulatory filings with the Securities and Exchange Commission.
+Berkshire Hathaway held positions in 47 separate stocks as of June 30, according to the most recent regulatory filing (Aug.
+14) with the Securities and Exchange Commission - down from 48 in Q1 of this year, as he dumped USG Corp.
+(USG).
 But the portfolio of "Buffett stocks" isn't as diversified as the number might suggest.
 In some cases, BRK.B holds more than one share class in the same company.
 Some holdings are so small as to be immaterial leftovers from earlier bets the Oracle of Omaha has yet to completely exit.

 Here, we examine each and every holding to give investors a better understanding of the entire Berkshire Hathaway portfolio.